-Removing and Replacing the Keypad
+Removing and Replacing the Keypad, Volume/Smart and Voice Buttons

-1. Remove battery cover, battery, SIM, antenna, rear housing, and transceiver board assembly as described in the procedures.

-2. Using the plastic tweezers, lift the top part of the keypad assembly, away from the transceiver board assembly (see Figure 9).
-The bottom part the keypad assembly may be secured by adhesive material.
+- 1. Remove battery cover, battery, SIM, antenna, rear housing, and transceiver board assembly as described in the procedures. - 2.
+Using the disassembly tool, lift the top part of the keypad assembly, which includes the volume/smart buttons, and voice button away from the transceiver board assembly (see Figure 12).
+The bottom part the keypad assembly is secured by adhesive material.
 Remove the remainder of the keypad assembly from the transceiver board with caution.

-Figure 9.
-Removing the Keypad
+Figure 12.
+Removing the Keypad, Volume/Smart, and Voice Buttons

 - 3. To replace, remove any protective covering to expose the keypad adhesive. - 4.
-Carefully set the keypad assembly into the front housing assembly.
+Carefully set the keypad volume/smart buttons and voice button assembly onto the metal switchdome assembly.
 Ensure the volume/smart key keypads will contact the switchdome assembly on the transceiver board when installed. - 5.
 Insert the keypad into the front housing, ensuring the keys align properly with the openings in the front housing. - 6.
 Replace the transceiver board assembly, display flex connector, rear housing assembly, antenna, SIM, battery, and battery cover as described in the procedures.

-Removing and Replacing the Microphone and Microphone Grommet
+Removing and Replacing the Accessory Connector Grommet